Image credit: @jblaudio

 Brands commonly use celebrities and influencers with high social capital from the general public to promote their products.
 In the era of social entertainment marketing, celebrity endorsements are more effective than ever, as short-form video has an incredibly long reach and is proven to have a higher impact than static content.

 Doja Cat was named the new Global Brand Ambassador for JBL speakers.
 This collaboration touched not just the music industry but also the fashion industry, as Doja Cat requested speakers she could wear as a fashion statement.
-She leveraged her huge following on social media, particularly on TikTok, to promote the collaboration, and it continues to earn great engagement by being genuinely unique and funny.
+She leveraged her huge following on social media, particularly on TikTok, to promote the collaboration, and it earned great engagement by being genuinely unique and funny.

 There is no one-size-fits-all approach to entertainment marketing, as all brands have different success metrics.
 What’s important is to center your approach around your target audience and how you want to attract them.
 If you’re looking for social proof, celebrity endorsements may be the most valuable.
 If you want to associate your brand with something fun or outside of your industry, co-branding may be the most valuable strategy.
 And, of course, product placement is a tried-and-true strategy to build brand awareness without reinventing the wheel.